|

 sweatshirts.

-disturbingly claimed that "A Gothic
+CNN, disturbingly claimed that "A

-cross was carved into her back
+Gothic cross was carved into her back

 (10/21/2005 )."
 On the word of one